 Insurance plans will cover Lupron costs when it is prescribed for cancer treatments, or endometriosis – often leaving patients to handle a co pay.
 Patients often must pay the full cost themselves when used with In Vitro Fertilization, as most health plans consider these treatments as not medically necessary.
 Learn how the tax code provides co pay assistance and discounts, and how supplemental coverage offsets fertility expenses

 Regardless of the reason behind why your doctor is prescribing Lupron, if you are investigating costs, having the resources on hand may be a problem.
 Apply for a medical loan with high approval rates.
 If qualified, you may the money you need within days.

 Average Cost of Lupron without Insurance

 Lupron Depot is a drug used in hormonal therapy to treat Breast, Endometrial, Ovarian, and Prostate cancer.
 It is also commonly prescribed to couples trying to conceive.
-They may use Lupron to treat endometriosis, uterine fibroids, or in combination with other prescription fertility drugs as part of an Artificial Reproductive Technique such as IVF.
+They may use Lupron to treat endometriosis, uterine fibroids, or in combination with other prescription fertility drugs as part of an Artificial Reproductive Technique such as In Vitro Fertilization.